 Good news!
 Technovation Girls fits into your schedule and your team’s meeting needs.
 You can participate in our program in person, online or using a combination of both approaches.
-Please follow local or WHO guidelines about in-person meetings as COVID continues to impact countries around the world.

 There is no advantage to any specific type of participation style - all of our curriculum and support resources are online.

 If you wish to meet in person, you can coordinate with your team members and mentor(s) to find a mutually convenient meeting location, and schedule a day or time to meet each week.